kurator-dev/kurator/docs/proposals/rollout/Add_Gateway_Plugin_Support.md

 ### Summary

-Kurator's release feature currently relies on the Istio gateway plugin to manage traffic distribution.
-To provide users with more options, we aim to extend Kurator's release feature to support additional common gateway plugins such as NGINX and Kuma.
+Kurator's rollout feature currently relies on the Istio gateway plugin to manage traffic distribution.
+To provide users with more options, we aim to extend Kurator's rollout feature to support additional common gateway plugins such as NGINX and Kuma.

 ### Motivation